Workers’ Compensation: What It Is and Do You Need a New York Work Related Injury Lawyer

 Types of Injuries That Qualify for Workers’ Compensation

-There are a wide variety of injuries that can be eligible to receive workers compensation benefits.
+A work related injury lawyer in New York knows there are a wide variety of injuries that can be eligible to receive workers’ compensation benefits.
 A work related injury lawyer in New York can evaluate your situation, but the following are some common examples.

 - Slips and falls – If you slip and fall down the stairs in your office building, your expenses would be eligible.

 - Heavy machinery accidents – Many jobs require employees to operate heavy machinery which could be dangerous if not used properly.
 Even with extensive training, accidents happen and would qualify for workers’ compensation.